Skip to content

 Example (removeById):

-// Assume deleting a user with ID = 1
+// Assume you want to delete the user with ID 1

 boolean result = userService.removeById(1); // Call removeById method